Flameeyes/modsec-flameeyes/README.md

    as it provides a very high entropy for browser fingerprinting.
 So stop trying to be smart, and be smart.

+ * Why does Munin stop monitoring Apache after setting up the Ruleset?

+   Up to March 2011, Munin doesn't present itself with a specific User-Agent string, using instead the default libwww-perl header.
+This behaviour, though, conforms to that of a number of unknown scanners, and is thus blocked by the ruleset.

+   You can work around this limitation by adding a specific rule allowing access from localhost only:

+    SecRule REMOTE_ADDR "@eq 127.0.0.1" "ctl:ruleEngine=Off"

 Debugging rules
 ---------------